Last Updated:

 Converting 1 Char to 2 Bits in Java

 In Java programming, there are often scenarios where you need to perform bit-level operations on data.
 One such operation is converting a single character (char) to 2 bits.
 A char in Java is a 16 - bit unsigned integer representing a Unicode character.
-However, in some cases, you might only need to extract or represent the character using just 2 bits.
+This operation is only meaningful when working with a character set deliberately limited to exactly 4 distinct symbols.
 This blog post will delve into the core concepts, typical usage scenarios, common pitfalls, and best practices related to this conversion.

 1. Core Concepts